Ivan Bogachev

 PREFACE

-In the field of psychiatry, our main points of interest are the possible malfunctions within the system.
-What can be broken?
-How can it be diagnosed?
-How can it be cured?
-Can it?
-Those are the questions.
+In the field of psychiatry, our main points of interest are possible malfunctions in the system.

-The patterns of behavior, both the class I and the class II, are being considered normal.
-Natural.
-The individual, who uses them, does not feel sick.
+Standard patterns, both class I and class II, shape normal behavior.
+Individuals who use them do not feel sick.
 There are no internal conflicts.

 DESTRUCTION OF THE SYSTEMS

-What happens when the system that produces impulses is destroyed?
+What happens when a system that produces impulses is destroyed?
 This is the first and the most obvious problem to expect.

 If one system is destroyed, then 75% of the patterns stop immediately.

-If two systems are destroyed, then 100% of the patterns stop, which practically means that the patient will be thrown back in the process of evolution for millions of years.
+If two systems are destroyed, then 100% of the patterns stop, which practically means that our patient will be thrown back in the process of evolution for millions of years.

 There are four systems to destroy.
 There are four types of degenerative diseases to expect.

-In any case of destruction, we have the same picture of the four patterns of the class I left.
+In any case of destruction, we have the same picture of four patterns of class I left.
 One column.
-If we consider the predators and the prey problem, then there will be only two patterns left.
+If we consider the problem of predators and prey, then there will be only two patterns left.
 Quite a tragic situation.
-And the patterns of the class II naturally cannot be constructed within a column.
+And no, stable patterns of class II cannot be constructed within a column.

 INTELLECTUAL DISABILITY

-Without the intelligence module, the individual will use the patterns from the first column and will behave like the little kids that we addressed earlier.
+Without an intelligence module, patients will use the patterns from the first column and will behave like little kids that we addressed earlier.
 This condition may be perceived as intellectual disability, ID.

 ALZHEIMER'S DISEASE

-Without the memory, the individual will use the last column of the patterns.
+Without memory, patients will use the last column of the patterns.
 This condition may be perceived as Alzheimer's disease, AD.

 ⇑ This is just a rough example to show the direct connection with AD.
-Depending on your design, you may have various additional diseases that target the memory mechanism.
+It's one of the clear anchors that we use to connect this system to the human brain.
+Depending on your design, you may have various additional diseases that target your memory mechanism.

-It is expected to see destruction and self-blaming, looking for the internal flaws (4), creation of the large amounts of the rules and then the constant temptation to throw them all away, get back the "normal" life (8), constant reconstruction of the memories and justification of the actions (12), adaptation and constant fear (16).
+It is expected to see destruction and self-blaming, looking for internal flaws (4); creation of rules and then a constant temptation to throw them all away, get back to "normal" life (8); constant reconstruction of memories and justification of actions (12); adaptation and constant fear (16).

 NO WILL TO LIVE

-Without the will to live, the individual is predicted to use the third column of the patterns.
-But the practical observations become difficult.
-Without the defense mechanism the patient will likely be killed by the destructive or even self-destructive processes much faster than the proper observations will be made.
+Without the will to live, patients are predicted to use the third column of the patterns, but practical observations become difficult.
+Without any defense mechanism, a patient will likely be killed by destructive or even self-destructive processes much faster than proper observations will be made.

 PEACE?